Last updated on May 8, 2023

 Ninja of the Deep Hours

 Ninja of the Deep Hours is a straightforward card-advantage ninja.
 Ninjutsu it in and draw a card whenever a creature goes unblocked.
-This ninja is a powerful card that can reset creatures with enter-the-battlefield abilities while still going up a card.
+This ninja is a powerful card that can reset creatures with ETB abilities while still going up a card.

 Mist-Syndicate Naga is another instance of a snowballing card that will take over the game on an empty board or with a single ninjutsu.
 You make a copy of it whenever it deals combat damage to a player.
 These copes can also make more token copies, or you can use them to ninjutsu other ninjas in by overwhelming the board.